namgengr/Cpp/README.md

 * IfStatement - If Statement syntax and examples
 * IOLibrary - IO Library syntax and examples
 * MemberFunctions - Member Function description and example
-* QTabWidget - demonstrates inserting widget objects into the QTabWidget control
+* QTabWidget - demonstrates inserting different widget objects into the QTabWidget control
 * QTextStream - demonstrates the use of QTextStream